lennart-benschop/agon-forth/forth16/README.md

 ## The assembler

-This ia a prefix assembler, like F-PC used to have.
-The assembler instructions look the same as you learned them, as opposed to mor tradiotnal FORTH assemblers, where instructions have a postfix notation.
+This is a prefix assembler, like F-PC used to have.
+The assembler instructions look the same as you learned them, as opposed to more traditional FORTH assemblers, where instructions have a postfix notation.
 Postfix makes the implementation of the assembler simpler.
 In particular for the Z80, most FORTH assemblers either only implement the 8080 subset of instructions or use a strange mix of 8080 and Z80 mnemonics that are completely nonstandard.